dbeck/dbeck.github.io/_posts/2015-08-04-why-IOT-should-be-community-driven.markdown

 woopra: iotecosystem
 ---

 Every time I hear that, this and that company came up with a new IoT standard I feel a shiver in my back.
 There are variations when single or multiple ones hide themselves behind a so called non-profit organization.
-There seems to be a whole lot of different companies tring to take advantage which has a few aspects I don't like.
+There seems to be a whole lot of different companies trying to take advantage which has a few aspects I don't like.

 1. manufacturers want to sell new devices even if most houses are already packed with intelligent devices
 2. telecom companies are trying to bind users to their services
-3. consultancy firms want to sell integration
+3. consultancy firms want to sell integration but at the same time trying to influence standards to fit their business needs
 4. startups cover a few selected segments of making IoT a system because of limited resources

 I feel that the participants in this game either reluctant or not able to see the IoT landscape as a convergent system.